 For over 50 years, the Asian Development Fund has helped fight poverty in the region.
 From being the world's poorest region, Asia and the Pacific has become one of the key engines of global growth.

 As ADB's largest Special Fund and ADB's main source of grants, the ADF remains critical to building resilience and sustainability in ADB's poorest and most vulnerable DMCs.

-Economic research and statistical work contributes to knowledge generation in ADB and help strengthen its institutional priorities and effectiveness of country operations.
+Data and statistical analysis in the Asia and Pacific region contributes to knowledge generation in ADB, helping strengthen its institutional priorities and operational effectiveness in its developing member countries.

 The ADB Data Library is the central store for all of ADB's public data.
 Browse data, view visualizations and interact with APIs.

 KIDB is ADB's central statistical database for macroeconomic and social indicators from across Asia and the Pacific.

 AsianBondsOnline is a one-stop source of information on bond markets in emerging East Asia.